Ten tips to ramp up your marketing in 2021

 Check if your marketing collateral beyond its sell by date

 Be objective.
 Is your brand looking a bit tired and no longer appropriate for your current and future clients?
-Subject your website to s 5 second usability test for some unbiased feedback.
+Subject your website to a 5 second usability test for some unbiased feedback.
 Ask clients, prospects and advisors what they think of your brand, your marketing collateral and website.

 Look at your sales funnel

+Don’t let prospects slip through the cracks.
 Do you have a structured lead generation and lead nurturing process within your business?
 Whilst your business development strategy can be a relatively simple process, do you have a clear idea of the actions, marketing collateral and contact strategy for each stage?

 Try something new with your communications strategy